-Repeat this exercise several times/daily until the dog is properly trained at this.
-Try to avoid using treat as a distraction when the dog learns the exercise, only use it as a reward.
+Repeat this exercise several times daily until the dog is adequately trained at this.
+Try to avoid using a treat as a distraction when the dog learns the practice, only use it as a reward.

-This command is greatly needed to get the dog’s attention, and it is the bridge for teaching him other commands.
+This command is much needed to get the dog’s attention, and it is the bridge for teaching him other commands.